revett/projects/web/personal/content/note/coffee.md

 ## AeroPress Daily

-1. Invert AeroPress and place on scales
+1. Secure lid
 1. Weigh out 14g of beans
 1. Grind to medium-fine, then add to AeroPress
 1. Boil water
-1. Let the kettle cool for 60 seconds after boiling
-1. Start timer, then add 50ml of water
+1. Start timer, then add 200g of water
-1. Stir for 10 seconds
-1. After 30 seconds brew time, add the remaining 150ml of water
+1. Add plunger
-1. Stir again for 10 seconds
+1. Steep for 120 seconds
-1. Secure (rinsed) lid, flip and push down after 90 seconds of total brew time
-1. Push down slowly for at least 20 seconds, and stop if/when it hisses
+1. Push down lightly and slowly for at least 20 seconds

 ## Iced AeroPress